 About This Recipe

-But there’s something that not everyone knows.
+About the recipe: there’s something that not everyone knows.
 Even powdered sugar needs to dissolve for a frosting to be very creamy.
-That’s why you need to beat the frosting longer than you think you do, and why the liquid you add should be warm.
+That’s why you need to beat the frosting longer than you think you need to, and why the liquid you add should be warm.

 This frosting can be varied in infinite ways.
 Add some melted dark chocolate.
 Stir in some peanut butter.
 Add some mint extract and some green food coloring.
 Add some jam or jelly.
 Flavor it with maple extract or almond extract.
 Use your imagination!